 The Board recognizes the importance of orientation and continuing education for directors and has delegated these responsibilities to the GNC.
 New directors meet with the Chair and certain other independent directors and attend meetings at which they receive briefings on various aspects of the nature and operation of the Corporation's business from senior officers of the Corporation.
 New directors are also provided with comprehensive onboarding materials and information, including an overview of the Board portal, a secure online site that contains, among other things, the Corporation's articles and by-laws, the Board and committee mandates and workplans, corporate policies, recent disclosure documents and information regarding the Corporation's operations.
-New directors are also provided the opportunity to meet one-on-one with members of Senior Management and, when circumstances permit, are offered a tour of our field site at Christina Lake.
+New directors are also provided the opportunity to meet one-on-one with members of senior management and, when circumstances permit, are offered a tour of our field site at Christina Lake.

-The Corporation believes that Shareholders are best served by an engaged board that is knowledgeable about our business, industry and governance trends.
-Listed below are the internal sessions hosted by MEG in 2022:
+The Corporation believes that Shareholders are best served by an engaged Board that is knowledgeable about our business, industry and governance trends.
+Listed below are the internal sessions hosted by MEG in 2023:

-- Safety Leadership Development (May 2022) presented by MFB & Associates to all members of the Board - Capital Markets Perspectives (September 2022) presented by BMO to all members of the Board - Operational Site Visit Christina Lake facility tour (September 2022) attended by all members of the Board with the exception of Messrs.
-Bosqoed and Hodgins - Cybersecurity Update (November 2022) presented by MEG to all members of the Board - Oil Strategy: The Macro Push vs. the Fundamental Pull (November 2022) presented by RBC to all members of the Board - Quarterly presentations on market fundamentals at regularly scheduled Board meetings and attended by all directors - Regular presentations from the Corporation's independent compensation consultant and attended by all members of the HCCC
+Safety Leadership (February 2023) - presented by MFB & Associates and attended by all members of the Board

+US Gulf Coast Marketing Tour (April 2023) - attended by all members of the Board

+Capital Markets Update (July 2023) - presented by BMO attended by all members of the Board

+Cybersecurity (November 2023) - presented by MEG to all members of the Board

+Market Fundamentals - quarterly presentations from management and outside advisors at regularly scheduled Board meetings and attended by all directors

+Compensation - regular presentations from the Corporation's independent compensation consultant and attended by all Board members

 In addition to internal sessions hosted by MEG, the Corporation encourages directors to attend and participate in seminars and other continuing education programs in order to maintain and enhance their skills and abilities as directors, with the cost of any such programs being reimbursed by the Corporation.
-Individual directors' participation in continuing education activities are listed in "Appendix D - Individual Directors' Continuing Education Activities in 2022".
+Individual directors' participation in continuing education activities are listed in "Appendix C - Individual Directors' Continuing Education Activities in 2023".

-All of our directors are members of the Institute of Corporate Directors (ICD), with Mr. Evans, Ms. Lynch Proctor, Ms. MacKenzie and Ms. McQueen each holding the ICD.D designation.
+If elected, all of our director nominees will be members of the Institute of Corporate Directors (ICD), with Ms. Lynch Proctor, Ms. MacKenzie and Ms. McQueen each holding the ICD.D designation.